Fourier Neural Operators Explained: A Practical Perspective: Neural Operators

 \subsubsection{Spectral Convolution: \codebox{SpectralConv}}

 The spectral convolution layer is the central mechanism of the FNO, transforming a global integral operator into a simple and learnable multiplication in the frequency domain.
 This formulation provides an elegant balance between theoretical rigor and computational efficiency, allowing the operator to act globally while remaining compact and data-efficient.
-By operating directly on the spectral representation, the layer captures long-range correlations and complex nonlinear dependencies across spatial and temporal scales.
+By operating directly on the spectral representation, the layer captures long-range correlations and complex nonlinear dependencies across spatial scales (and temporal scales as well when time is treated as an extra spatial dimension).
 Its parameters act on the underlying frequency content rather than on discrete spatial grids, which makes the operation inherently resolution-invariant: once trained, the same model can generalize seamlessly to inputs of different resolutions without retraining.
 This combination of global connectivity, interpretability, and scalability makes the spectral convolution a fundamental and powerful component of the FNO architecture.

 \paragraph{Construction.} The starting point is the kernel integral operator $\mathcal{K}$, which acts on a latent representation $v$ of the input function by aggregating non-local information across the spatial domain: